Make your emails accessible to everyone

 Why accessibility matters more than ever

-To pick up some good tips and ideas, check out our blog post on making your emails more accessible.
+For more tips and ideas, check out our blog post on making your emails more accessible.

-Key improvements you can make
+Key accessibility improvements you can make

 1. Use real text (not images of text)